ipascode/PRBL/README.md

 This README is for the PRBL Maintenance Application developed by Bandwidth.

-*Rails version 5.0.1
+* Rails version 5.0.1

-* Ruby version
+* Ruby version 2.2.5

 * System dependencies

 * Configuration

+* Requirements
+ImageMagick must be installed and Paperclip must have access to it.

 * Database creation